 Members swore an oath of poverty, chastity, and obedience.
 Templars didn’t drink, gamble or swear.
 They were devout Christians who spent much of their time in prayer.
 They adopted a simple white tunic that was adorned by a red cross which became their signature hallmark.

-They built castles across the Holy Land and quickly gained the reputation as fierce fighters, defeating many Muslim armies during the next several decades.
+They built castles across the Holy Land and quickly gained the reputation of fierce fighters, defeating many Muslim armies during the next several decades.

 Gradually the Templars and the Christians lost their footholds in the Holy Land.
 Saladin the Muslim leader from Tikrit inside modern-day Iraq, had battled with the Templars and lost in 1177.
 He fought them again in 1187, and this time defeated them at the disaster at the Battle of the Horns of Hattin.
 The Templars under the command of Grand Master Gerard de Ridefort had marched out away from water to meet the army of Saladin.
 Overcome by heat after just a day, they were slaughtered.
 This was loosely portrayed in the 2005 film, “Kingdom of Heaven.”
 Jerusalem fell a few months later.

 Decline and Fall: After the fall of Acre in 1291, the Templars lost their last stronghold in the Holy Land.
 This would ultimately lead to their demise.
 In 1303, the Templars had set up their headquarters in Paris.
-They were an order who had lost their purpose but still controlled enormous wealth.
-This unstable environment set up a power play by King Philip IV.
+They were an order who had lost its purpose but still controlled enormous wealth.
+This unstable environment set up a power-play by King Philip IV.